A Practical Survey on Faster and Lighter Transformers: Future Research Directions

-Since the deep learning renaissance associated with greedy layer-wise unsupervised pre-training~\citep{Goodfellow-et-al-2016}, there has been a clear trend to scale neural networks, including Transformers, to leverage ever-larger datasets and ultimately improve the performance.
-Notably, \citet{gpt-2} introduced a large Transformer called GPT-2 and evaluated various model sizes on language modelling tasks in a zero-shot setting.
+A second research venue consists in improving the network generalization performance.
+Since the deep learning renaissance associated with greedy layer-wise unsupervised pre-training~\citep{Goodfellow-et-al-2016}, there has been a clear trend towards scaling up neural networks.
+As a result, researchers and practitioners have been able to leverage ever-larger datasets and ultimately improve the network's performance.
+In this setting, scaling is performed typically by increasing the number of layers, the number of attention heads, the input embedding dimension, and the feedforward network width.

+Amongst others, \citet{gpt-2} introduced a large Transformer called GPT-2 and evaluated various model sizes on language modelling tasks in a zero-shot setting.
 The authors reported that the performance significantly increased with the model size ranging from 117M to 1.5B parameters.
 Recently, \citet{brown2020language} introduced GPT-3 based on the GPT-2 architecture and considered an even wider span of model sizes, ranging from 125M to 175B parameters.
 The authors reported that the model performance smoothly increased with the model size in most cases and suggested that this trend should extend to even larger models.
 Furthermore, \citet{devlin2019bert} investigated the effect of BERT size on the GLUE benchmark and concluded that ``\textit{larger models lead to a strict accuracy improvement across all four datasets, even for MRPC which only has 3,600 labeled training examples, and is substantially different from the pre-training tasks}''.
-The aforementioned observations motivate scaling Transformers further, which may be achieved by increasing the resources or designing more efficient models.